TheLinuxITGuy/Chromie-Dragonflight/README.md

 Fixed all errors i encountered so far.

-Merged some stuff, cause there were some duplicate files that would cause conlicts (eg there were two atlas.lua)
+Merged some stuff, cause there were some duplicate files that would cause conflicts (eg there were two atlas.lua)

 To-do: